W. R. Granger

-William Rowen Granger (December 13, 1873 – April 24, 1925) was an American-born Canadian sports administrator and businessman.
+William Rowen Granger (December 13, 1873 – April 24, 1925) was an American-born Canadian sports administrator and businessman, who was president of multiple sports associations in Quebec, and led the Canadian Amateur Hockey Association (CAHA).
 He served as president of the Montreal AAA from 1918 to 1920, oversaw the revival of the association's ice hockey, baseball and soccer teams after World War I, and previously served as president of the Montreal Lawn Bowling Club and the Montreal Bicycle Club.
 He helped establish the Province of Quebec Lawn Bowling Association and became its president in 1919.
 He also served as president of the Inter-Club Road Race Association of Montreal, helped organize the Cyclists' Rights Committee in Montreal, and was a director of the Canadian Wheelmen's Association.

 Granger was instrumental in founding the Quebec Amateur Hockey Association (QAHA) in 1919, and was its second president.
 He committed to amateurism in sport, to eliminate veiled professionalism, and standard registration cards with the Amateur Athletic Union of Canada.
 Granger and the QAHA were defendants in a court case that challenged the denial of an amateur registration card to a player who participated in semi-professional baseball prior to reaching the age of majority.
 The case necessitated QAHA constitutional changes, and that registration forms be printed in both English and French.
-He served as president of the Canadian Amateur Hockey Association (CAHA) for the 1921–22 season, established a national registry of players and a residency rule to restrict players from touring the country from team to team; began the practice of charging registration fees to provide income to branches of the CAHA, and collected a portion of gate receipts to assist weaker teams by revenue sharing.
+He served as president of the CAHA for the 1921–22 season, established a national registry of players and a residency rule to restrict players from touring the country from team to team; began the practice of charging registration fees to provide income to branches of the CAHA, and collected a portion of gate receipts to assist weaker teams by revenue sharing.

 In business, Granger worked in importing and manufacturing, as the son of American industrialist A. O. Granger.
-Granger was a member of the Canadian Manufacturers' Association and the Canadian Association of British Manufacturers.
-He also served as president of the Montreal Winter Sports Association which aimed to attract tourists to Montreal and benefit local businesses.
+Granger was superintendent and secretary for the Auer Incandescent Light Manufacturing Company which his father co-founded, and was later president of Glassford Brothers Limited.
+He was a member of the Montreal Board of Trade, the Canadian Manufacturers' Association, and the Canadian Association of British Manufacturers.
+He also served as president of the Montreal Winter Sports Association which aimed to attract tourists, and resurrect the Montreal Winter Carnivals to benefit local businesses.
 The Gazette wrote that Granger was "one of Montreal's most popular businessmen", that he was respected for his opinions, and that his funeral was reported to be one of the largest ever known in Montreal.

 Early life and family

-William Rowen Granger was born in Bethlehem, Pennsylvania on December 13, 1873, to parents Arthur Otis Granger and Caroline Dickson Gregory.
-A. O. Granger served as the private secretary to General William Tecumseh Sherman during the American Civil War, then became an industrialist in the United States and Canada.
-W. R. Granger married Ida Glassford with whom he had two daughters, and became a naturalized Canadian citizen after he moved to Montreal in autumn 1892.
+William Rowen Granger was born in Bethlehem, Pennsylvania on December 13, 1873.
+His parents Arthur Otis Granger and Caroline Dickson Gregory originated from Philadelphia.
+A. O. Granger had Scottish heritage, and served as the private secretary to General William Tecumseh Sherman during the American Civil War, then became an industrialist in the United States and Canada.